Skip to content

-Apple MDM and Android MDM have similarities and differences, but either type of device may be ideal depending on your organizational needs and goals.
+Apple MDM and Android MDM have similarities and differences, but either device type may be ideal depending on your organizational needs and goals.
 Learn more about the MDM implications rather than letting your office’s ardent Apple supporters or avid Android fans sway your decision.

 How does MDM work on iOS?

-Apple MDM software works with Apple Business Manager to give IT administrators convenient configuration and deployment tools for any iOS device.
+Apple MDM software works with Apple Business Manager or Apple School Manager to give IT administrators convenient device configuration and deployment tools for any macOS, iPadOS, or iOS device.
 Here are some of its main features:

 User enrollment and setup

-By connecting Apple Business Manager to Microsoft Azure Active Directory, you can enroll company-owned devices automatically without physically preparing them.
+By connecting Apple Business Manager to Microsoft Entra ID and Microsoft Intune, you can enroll company-owned devices automatically via Automated Device Enrollment without physically preparing them.
 Setup Assistant also allows your IT team to push custom configurations.

 Account management